ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-03-23-how-to-make-etl-simple-and-intuitive-with-nifi.md

 We have changed the route in NiFi.

-Let’s sum up.
+Let's sum up.
 We created a route that resolved our simple ETL task.
 After that, we made some changes to this route in the runtime without any loss of the source data.
 All this was done without writing the code and it was rather simple.

 I want to add that NiFi has a lot of already implemented processors, but you can develop a processor yourself if you want.
-It’s a really interesting tool with a lot of other features and processors.
+It's a really interesting tool with a lot of other features and processors.